iarmaansingh/community-website/README.md

  ## Contact

-For any questions regarding this repository or its content, please contact Tech Hood Agra at [Your Contact Information].
+For any questions regarding this repository or its content, please contact Tech Hood Agra at [agratechhood@gmail.com].

 <br>